Strategies for Boosting Your Digital Marketing Campaigns

 6. Focus on interactive, engaging content

 Let’s face it: We regurgitate much of the content online (or just make it plain ole’ boring).
-And matters get even worse if you add the blatant use of copy-pasted AI work into the mix (which some brands do).
+And matters get even worse when you add the blatant use of copy-pasted AI work (which some brands do).

-In fact, the stats and studies agree with this statement, too—a 2022 study found that brands that leveraged interactive content over static content saw a 94% increase in content views.
-Plenty of other studies attest to the same statement, too.
+In fact, the stats and studies agree with this statement.
+A 2022 study found that brands that leveraged interactive content over static content saw a 94% increase in content views.
+Plenty of other studies attest to the same.

 On that note, here are a few ideas you can consider to create interactive content: